 - 2 cups farro - rinsed

-- 10 ounces cherry tomatoes - washed and halved
+- 10 oz cherry tomatoes - washed and halved

-- 8 ounces fresh whole milk mozzarella pearls - liquid discarded
+- 8 oz fresh whole milk mozzarella pearls - liquid discarded

 - Prepare the farro.
 Rinse the farro with fresh clean water.
 Fill a large saucepan with cold, salted water and bring to a boil.
-Add the farro, stir, and reduce heat to medium low.
-Farro should be fully immersed in water.
-Cook for 25-30 minutes, or until farro is cooked through.
-Drain completely and spread the cooked farro in a layer over a piece of parchment paper or clean baking sheet.
+Add the farro, stir, and reduce heat to medium low - the farro should be fully immersed in water.
+Cook for 25-30 minutes, or until the farro is cooked through.
+Drain completely and spread the cooked farro in a layer over a piece of parchment paper or over a clean baking sheet.

 - With the farro cooled and pesto prepared, assemble your salad.